moolleer/hangman/docs/testing.md

    - The game is expected to start if the user enters n.
    - Invalid input message in red is expected if user enters anything else but y or n.

-Enter y shows the instructions as expected.
+Enter y and the instructions are showed, result as expected.

 ![Instructions y](/docs/README-images/instructions-y.png)

-Enter n starts the game as expected.
+Enter n and the game starts, result as expected.

 ![Instructions n](/docs/README-images/instructions-no.png)

-Tested to enter j, and then 3.
-An invalid input gives an error message in red as expected.
+Test to enter j, and then 3.
+An invalid input gives an error message in red, result as expected.
 When y is entered the instructions shows.

 ![Instructions invalid](/docs/README-images/instructions-invalid.png)